The Borrowers (novel)

-Summary of The Borrowers
+Plot

-The story begins with a frame story of young Kate sewing a quilt with her aunt Mrs May.
-As they stitch the quilt, Kate complains that some of her sewing supplies have gone missing, leading her to wonder where all the small household items that disappear really end up.
+The story begins with a frame story of young Kate crocheting a quilt with her aunt Mrs May.

+Kate complains that some of her crochet supplies have gone missing and wonders where all the small household items that disappear really end up.
 Mrs May tells Kate about the Borrowers: miniature human-like creatures who live unseen in houses and "borrow" such items from the "human beans" that live there.
 She goes on to tell the story of how her younger brother once befriended a young Borrower named Arrietty.

-Arrietty Clock lives with her parents Pod and Homily under the floor beneath a grandfather clock (Borrowers take their surnames from their living place).
+Arrietty Clock lives with her parents Pod and Homily under the floor beneath a grandfather clock.
+(Borrowers take their surnames from their living place.)
 One day Pod comes home shaken from a borrowing expedition.
 After Arrietty goes to bed, Pod tells Homily that he has been seen by a human boy who had been sent from India to live with his great-aunt while recovering from an illness.
 Remembering the fate of their niece Eggletina, who disappeared after the "human beans" brought a cat into the house, Pod and Homily decide to tell Arrietty.
 In the course of the ensuing conversation, Homily realizes that Arrietty ought to be allowed to go borrowing with Pod.

 Several days later, Pod invites Arrietty to accompany him on a borrowing trip.
 Since Arrietty has only ever seen the outdoors through a grating, she is allowed to explore the garden, where she meets the Boy.
 After some trepidation on both their parts, Arrietty and the Boy strike a bargain: the Boy, who is bilingual and slow to learn English, will bring the highly literate Arrietty books if she will read to him.
 At one point, Arrietty tells the Boy that the world cannot possibly have enough resources to sustain very many humans.
 He disagrees and tells her that there are millions of people in India alone.
 Arrietty becomes upset when she realizes she cannot know that there are any Borrowers other than her own family.
 The Boy offers to take a letter to a badger sett two fields away where her Uncle Hendreary, Aunt Lupy, and their children are supposed to have emigrated.

-Meanwhile, Arrietty has learned from Pod and Homily that they get a "feeling" when big people approach.
-She is concerned that she didn't have a feeling when the Boy approached, so she practices by going to a certain passage below the kitchen, which is more frequently trafficked by humans than the rest of the house.
+Meanwhile, Arrietty learns from Pod and Homily that they get a "feeling" when big people approach.
+Concerned that she had no "feeling" when near the Boy, she practices by going to a passage below the kitchen, which is more frequently trafficked by humans than the rest of the house.
 There she overhears the cook Mrs Driver and the gardener Crampfurl discussing the Boy.
-Mrs Driver dislikes children in general and believes the Boy is up to no good, particularly when Crampfurl suspects that the Boy is keeping a pet ferret after seeing him in a field calling for "Uncle something."
+Driver dislikes children in general and believes the Boy is up to no good, particularly when Crampfurl suspects that the Boy is keeping a pet ferret after seeing him in a field calling for "Uncle something."